darco31/get_a_grape/README.md

 2. When making a payment the stripe webhooks were failing.
 3. The footer was not staying at the bottom of the page when the bag empty page was showing.
 4. The Stripe overlay was not showing on the completion of a purchase.
+5. The user profile page doesn't appear when clicked in mobile view.

 * All items above have been addressed and are working as expected.

 ## Open Bugs

-1. The user profile page doesn't appear when clicked in mobile view.
+1. The authentication overlay is not present one payments have been completed.
+I was unsure as to include this as it was noticed after the final deployment and I some very serious issues with Stripe not doing what it was supposed to be doing so decided to leave it out to maintain the functionality of the site.
 2. The logo I have designed and that can be seen in the Facebook mock ups is not showing on the live website.